 Boredom: Often, the elderly gradually have more difficulty planning and initiating a healthy variety of activities.
 Caregivers may have to take the initiative when it comes to suggesting and planning things to do and opportunities to be with friends and family members.

 Boredom that leads to depression is a major concern and can be a danger to seniors.
 No matter what their physical problems may be, meaningful activities and opportunities to socialize are vital in helping them to maintain their ability to live independently and even to live longer, happier lives.

 Summary: Isolation and loneliness, lack of exercise and boredom pose health challenges for seniors all during the year, but with planning and some help, they can be healthier and happier when spring finally arrives.

 Dakota Home Care helps aging adults maintain their emotional and physical health and their independence by providing companionship and transportation services.
 Visits with family, lunch with a friend, an evening out, or being able participate in running errands can be a real mood elevator.
-For more information, call 701.633.5373.
+For more information about senior depression and at-home senior services, call 701.633.5373.
 Also see our blog on Courier and Transportation Services.